w-yeehong/tp/docs/UserGuide.md

     <i>Figure 2.
 Command Box of Covigent</i>
 </p>

-With commands, you can add quarantined individuals, create rooms, assign tasks to rooms, and more.
 Some example commands you may try:

    * **`addpatient`** `n/John Doe t/37.4 d/20200910-20200924 p/98765432 a/35` : Adds a quarantined individual named _John Doe_ with age _35_, phone number _98765432_, period of stay _20200910-20200924_, and temperature _37.4_.
    * **`initroom`** `5` : Creates 5 rooms in the quarantine facility.